GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 ### Returns
   - `dict`: The dictionary of available slots and their paths, or empty dictionary, if no available slots.

-## Validation process in the `get_slots_paths` function
+## File format check:

-When the `do_check` argument is set to `False` and a file exists for a specified slot, the function promptly returns the path to that file.
+If the `do_check` argument is `True`, the function compares the first word of the file with `check_word`.

-If the `do_check` argument is set to `True` and a file exists for the given slot, the function performs an additional validation process.
+If they match, the test is passed.

-It opens the file and reads its first line.
-Subsequently, it compares the first word from this line with the provided `check_word` argument.
-If the first word matches the `check_word` argument, indicating a successful check, the function proceeds to return the path to the file.
-However, if there's a mismatch, signifying a failed check, the function raises a `RuntimeError`.
+If they are different, that slot-path pair is excluded from the dictionary.

 ## Examples